specklesystems/speckle-sharp/README.md

 #### Server

-In order to test Speckle in all its glory. you'll need a server running.
+In order to test Speckle in all its glory, you'll need a server running.
 You can run a local one by simply following the instructions in the [Server Repo](https://github.com/specklesystems/Server)

 If you're facing any errors, make sure Postgres and Redis are up and running.